 Note– no counts were made in years 1943, 1944 and 1945

-The Cooper’s Hawk is a crow-sized accipiter that occurs in southern Canada, the United States, Mexico, Guatemala, and Belize.
-One of three North American Accipiters or “bird hawks,” the Cooper’s Hawk is larger than the Sharp-shinned Hawk and smaller than the Northern Goshawk.
-Like other members of the genus Accipiter, the Cooper’s Hawk is well-adapted to forested habitats.
+The Cooper's Hawk is a crow-sized accipiter that occurs in southern Canada, the United States, Mexico, Guatemala, and Belize.
+One of three North American Accipiters or “bird hawks,” the Hawk is larger than the Sharp-shinned Hawk and smaller than the Northern Goshawk.
+Like other members of the genus Accipiter, the Cooper’s is well-adapted to forested habitats.
 The species has short, rounded wings, and a long tail, features that enable it to maneuver adeptly and to hunt in areas of dense cover.
-Cooper’s Hawks are secretive during the breeding season, and individuals are most easily observed on migration.
+These Hawks are secretive during the breeding season, and individuals are most easily observed on migration.

 Historically, raptors were labeled as “good” or “bad” depending on their dietary preferences, and North America’s three Accipiters were considered bad hawks.
-In the past, many people kept free-range chickens that made them vulnerable to predation, and Cooper’s Hawks were a threat to poultry.
+In the past, many people kept free-range chickens that made them vulnerable to predation, and these Hawks were a threat to poultry.
 The more conspicuous Red-tailed Hawk was often blamed for the more secretive Cooper’s Hawk’s predation.

 Cooper’s Hawks have two distinct plumages: adult and juvenal.
 Adults have blue-gray upperparts and white underparts with rufous barring.
 Their tails have a series of alternating dark- and light-gray bands and a white tip.
 Adults also have dark crowns that contrast with their lighter-colored napes, and have yellow irises that darken with age, first to orange, and then to red in older adults.
 Juvenile Cooper’s Hawks have brown upperparts, and cream-colored underparts with reddish-brown streaks on their breast and belly.
 Females are as much as one third larger than males overall, and individuals from western North America generally are smaller than eastern birds.
 Overall, the Cooper’s Hawk is a larger version of the Sharp-shinned Hawk, and separating these two species in the field can be difficult.